 Whether you opt for a head-to-toe covering of neoprene, or choose a couple of accessories to keep your hands, feet and/or head warm, neoprene will help to keep you in the water for longer.

-Neoprene is by no means a necessity for winter swimming, but it will undoubtedly make the experience more comfortable.
+Neoprene accessories are by no means a necessity for winter swimming, but they will undoubtedly make the experience more comfortable.

 If you are on the market for neoprene accessories, here are some things to look out for:

 In general, the thickness of neoprene accessories can vary between 1mm and 4mm.
 The thicker the neoprene, the warmer you will be, but at the expense of flexibility.